Some Velvet Morning: Composition

 The male part of the song is in 4/4 time signature whereas the female part is in 3/4.
 Hazlewood's voice is recorded with more reverberation than is Sinatra's, making it sound bidimensional.

 The recording session

-Sinatra's singing career received a boost in 1967 with the help of songwriter/producer/arranger Hazlewood, who had been making records for ten years, notably with Duane Eddy.
+Sinatra's singing career received a boost in 1967 with the help of songwriter/producer/arranger Hazlewood, who had been making records for ten years, including with Duane Eddy.
 Hazlewood's collaboration with Sinatra began when her father Frank Sinatra asked Hazlewood to help boost his daughter's career.

 In the fall of 1967, Nancy Sinatra joined Hazlewood at Capitol Studios in Los Angeles for a three-hour session.
 The recording was produced by Hazlewood and arranged by Billy Strange.
 According to one review, overdubbing was not used.
 Instead, the duo "recorded the entire song live with the band, the full orchestra and Lee Hazlewood and Nancy Sinatra singing all at the same time."